Record spikes in cases, deaths as COVID-19 sweeps globe

 Leading hospitals in India's most coronavirus-hit state halted vaccinations Friday, citing shortages as infections across the country crossed 13 million.
 In financial and film hub Mumbai, 25 out of 71 private hospitals administering jabs ran out of supplies Thursday, city authorities said.
 The situation at government-run inoculation centers was not much better, with a giant 1,000-bed field hospital turning away people arriving for their first dose on Friday morning.

-"There is a shortage of vaccines so the program has been halted," Heeba Patwe, a doctor at a facility normally inoculating 5,000 people daily, told Agency France-Presse (AFP.)
+"There is a shortage of vaccines so the program has been halted," Heeba Patwe, a doctor at a facility normally inoculating 5,000 people daily, told Agence France-Presse (AFP.)

 Health workers at the huge Lokmanya Tilak Municipal General Hospital were only able to vaccinate some 180 people before stocks finished, a doctor at the facility told AFP.
 Similar shortages were in evidence across Mumbai, according to Mangala Gomare, who oversees the city's vaccination program.